 Receiving a health diagnosis such as osteoarthritis can be a life-changing experience.
-Sadly, while may have permanently changed, the financial responsibilities of life do not go away.
+Sadly, while your life may have permanently changed, the financial responsibilities of life do not go away.

 The Social Security Disability Insurance Program (SSDI) was developed to assist people, such as yourself, who are disabled due to a diagnosis such as osteoarthritis.